Deeds

 If you own land, you "hold title" to that real estate.
 Title can be held in the name of one person or entity, or multiple people or entities.
 When writing a deed, you need to think about how you want title held for the new owners.
 How you write this part of the deed changes what ownership the new owners get:

-You can search Clark County’s Property Information Center to see examples of recorded deeds.
+You can search Clark County’s GIS Property Information Center to see examples of recorded deeds.
 Enter an address in the Search box to look up houses in your neighborhood or elsewhere.
 Click on the Auditor Docs tab to see various deeds that may have been filed for the property.

 Recording